Patients & Caregivers

 • Multiple Sclerosis (MS)

 MS is the most common immune-mediated, chronic inflammatory demyelinating disease of the central nervous system.
 Symptoms include sensory and visual disturbances, coordination impairment and spasticity, fatigue, pain, weakness and cognitive deficits.
+B cell-directed therapies are highly effective in treating MS.

-Relapsing-remitting forms of MS are characterized by episodes of neurological dysfunction (relapses) followed by complete or incomplete recovery resulting in disease progression.
+Relapsing forms of MS are characterized by episodes of neurological dysfunction (relapses) followed by complete or incomplete recovery resulting in disease progression.
 Disease progression can also occur independently of relapse activity, a concept known as PIRA or “smoldering” disease.
-Primary progressive forms of MS are characterized by continuous disability progression without relapse.
-B cell-directed therapies are highly effective in treating MS.

 MS affects over two million people worldwide, including greater than 650,000 people in the United States.2